Liberal Arts and Science- Math and Science AS

-- Develop critical knowledge in the areas of mathematics, biology, chemistry, engineering or physics
+- Develop critical knowledge in the areas of mathematics, biology, chemistry, or physics

 - Develop research skills and an understanding of the scientific method

-- Develop an understanding of the role and responsibility of the mathematics and scientific community in the solution to global problems
+- Develop an understanding of the role and responsibility of the scientific community in the solution to global problems

 - Understand the use of technology in research, learning, direct investigation and experimental analysis